Bob Ezrin: Music and production career

-Ezrin has worked with Pink Floyd on a number of occasions, co-producing the albums, The Wall, A Momentary Lapse of Reason, and The Division Bell.
+Ezrin has worked with Pink Floyd on a number of occasions, co-producing the albums The Wall, A Momentary Lapse of Reason, and The Division Bell.
 He has also co-written the songs "The Trial", "Signs of Life", "Learning to Fly", and "Take It Back".

 Ezrin also produced the 1988 Kansas album In the Spirit of Things, and received a writing credit for the song "Ghosts" and three other songs.

-In May 2009, Ezrin co-produced The Clearwater Concert at Madison Square Garden, celebrating the 90th birthday of musician and activist, Pete Seeger.
-More than 50 guest artists, including Bruce Springsteen, Dave Matthews, John Mellencamp, Ben Harper, Joan Baez, Tom Morello, Ani DiFranco, Emmylou Harris, and Kris Kristofferson performed at the event.
+In May 2009, Ezrin co-produced The Clearwater Concert at Madison Square Garden, celebrating the 90th birthday of musician and activist Pete Seeger.
+More than 50 guest artists, including Bruce Springsteen, Dave Matthews, John Mellencamp, Ben Harper, Joan Baez, Tom Morello, Ani DiFranco, Emmylou Harris, and Kris Kristofferson, performed at the event.
 Ezrin also co-produced the PBS broadcast of the event.

-Since 2010, Ezrin has co-produced Peter Gabriel's album, Scratch My Back; co-produced The House Rules, by Christian Kane; and produced singles for K'naan, the Canadian Tenors, and young pop sensation, Fefe Dobson, for her album, Joy.
+Since 2010, Ezrin has co-produced Peter Gabriel's album Scratch My Back; co-produced The House Rules, by Christian Kane; and produced singles for K'naan, the Canadian Tenors, and young pop sensation Fefe Dobson for her album Joy.
 Ezrin also reunited with Cooper, working on Cooper's Welcome 2 My Nightmare, on the corresponding live show, and numerous other related projects.
 He also mixed several projects, including Taylor Swift's Speak Now World Tour Live CD and DVD (2011), and an album by The Darkness (2012).

-In 2012, Ezrin remixed the KISS 1976 Double-Platinum album, Destroyer.
+In 2012, Ezrin remixed KISS's 1976 album Destroyer, which by then had gone Double Platinum.
 Also, he produced albums for 2Cellos and rock legends Deep Purple.
 Bob worked with the band Phish on their 2014 release, Fuego.
 They reunited for the band's next album, Big Boat, released in 2016.
-Ezrin worked with Andrea Bocelli on Sì, Bocelli's first #1 album, both in the UK and USA.
+Ezrin worked with Andrea Bocelli on Sì, Bocelli's first No. 1 album, both in the UK and USA.

 Ezrin produced a live and television extravaganza to reopen the Louisiana Superdome in New Orleans, US, starring Green Day and U2.
 He also worked on an album and live opera with L'Orchestra di Piazza Vittorio in Rome, Italy.

 Other ventures

 Entrepreneurship

 In 1993, Ezrin co-founded a computer software company called 7th Level, which developed and published educational and entertainment CD-ROMs, including a series of Monty Python games.

-In 1999, Ezrin cofounded Enigma Digital, an internet radio provider, that was eventually sold to Clear Channel; Ezrin was later appointed vice-chairman of Clear Channel Interactive.
+In 1999, Ezrin co-founded Enigma Digital, an internet radio provider, that was eventually sold to Clear Channel; Ezrin was later appointed vice-chairman of Clear Channel Interactive.
 Ezrin was also Chairman of Live Nation Artists Recordings in 2007 and the first half of 2008.

 Ezrin is also co-founder and vice chairman of Wow Unlimited Media.

-In 2009, Ezrin, along with Garth Richardson and Kevin Williams, cofounded the Nimbus School of Recording Arts in Vancouver.
+In 2009, Ezrin, along with Garth Richardson and Kevin Williams, co-founded the Nimbus School of Recording Arts in Vancouver.
 Ezrin stated that his goal was to provide new engineers and producers with the hands-on teaching experience that he believed was no longer available from traditional recording studios.